MarcoSero/marcosero.github.io/_posts/2014-12-18-norvig-haskell-spelling-corrector.md

 <br>

-Let's start off by reading the file and training the probability model.
+Let's start off with reading the file and training the probability model.
 Nothing special here.
 Just some mapping and filtering to create the Map of known words, our probability model.

 ```haskell
 nWords :: Num a => IO (M.Map [Char] a)